 The first ever West African Games opened in the Nigerian capital of Lagos on Saturday (27 AUGUST).

-The first ever West African Games opened in the Nigerian capital of Lagos on Saturday (27 AUGUST).
+Background: The first ever West African Games opened in the Nigerian capital of Lagos on Saturday (27 AUGUST).
 Ten nations were taking part in the competition which was to last for eight days.

 SYNOPSIS: Athletics from the republic of Ben in were the first to march round the National stadium in Lagos during the preliminary ceremonies.
 The opening had been postpone because of the United Nations-sponsored anti-apartheid conference which had been held in the city.
 Next to enter the stadium were the athletes from Ghana in their white track suits - one of the three largest delegations at the games.